quillan86/kautos-creation/README.md

 ## Setup & Running

+There are two primary ways to set up and run the Kautos Creation Platform:

+**Method 1: Local Development (using `uv` and direct execution)**

 1.  **Prerequisites:**
     *   Python 3.12 (as specified in `pyproject.toml`)
     *   [uv](https://github.com/astral-sh/uv) (Python package installer and resolver, `pip install uv` if not already installed)